ArwaData/Disaster_Response_Pipelines/README.md

 # Introduction
+After a natural disaster, thousands of people send out messages to ask for help through various channels such as social media.
+Like that they need food; or they're trapped under rubble.
+However, the government does not have enough time to read all the messages and send them to various departments.
+Then, this project will play an important role and help people to be safe.<br>
 This Project is required as a part of the Data Science Nanodegree Program of Udacity in collaboration with appen.
 The initial dataset contains pre-labelled tweet and messages from real-life disaster situations.
 The aim of the project is to build a Natural Language Processing tool that categorize messages.

 ### The Project is divided in the following Sections: